 This model can be observed in 3 brain areas and consists of 3 emotions: gain, pain and obtain.

-1. When a consumer looks at something (s)he likes (e.g. a new product), the nucleus accumbens will be activated.
+1. When a consumer looks at something (s)he likes (e.g. a new product), the nucleus accumbens is activated.
 This area of the brain is involved in processing rewards or gains.

-2. When consumers perceive the price of product as excessive, the insula This area signals (price) pain.
+2. When consumers perceive the price of product as excessive, the insula reacts.
+This area signals pain (price).
 A more unreasonable perception of price results in increasing pain: the realization that (s)he won’t be able to buy the desired product.

 3. Neuromarketers have noticed that our brain takes the potential gain and pain into consideration at the mesial prefrontal cortex.
 In general, this area of the brain is involved in our decision-making process (obtain).